MOHAPY24/MLV8/README.md

 MLV8 improves on MBOA8 by using C instead of Python for preformance, a more minimal and neuanced [instruction set](instructions.md).

 ## Architecture
 Based on the Von Neumann architechture, where instructions and data are stored in the same memory unit.
 In-tern making the CPU very minimal and simple.
+Written in C for preformance and low-level memory managment. improving the speed of execution compared to MBOA8 which was written in Python.

 ## Installation and Usage